 This was applicable to both DTU and vCore and makes sense even for bare metal SQL server installations.
 It basically gets to a point that SQL server must synchronously perform an operation and that it can’t optimize any further.

 Performance is one thing.
 Cost is another.

-If there is one negative thing about Microsoft Azure is their billing and cost monitoring.
-So of course we built our dashboard that breaks down as well per database what the cost per basic component is.
+If there is one negative thing about Microsoft Azure is its billing and cost monitoring.
+So, of course, we built our dashboard that breaks down as well per database what the cost per basic component is.

-If you are using Azure and would like to get a better handle on monitoring your usage, let me know, happy to share how we monitor cost and performance at ClicData.
+If you are using Azure and would like to get a better handle on monitoring your usage, let me know, I’d be happy to share how we monitor cost and performance at ClicData.

 After using Azure for over 6 years, we have learned a lot, and our most recent batch of tests should be interesting to those using Microsoft SQL Azure and wanting to know more about the differences between the tiers and configurations.
 I hope this helps!